DelNov/T-Flows/readme.md

 ├── Source.f90
 └── Types.f90 -> ../../../Tests/Manual/Thermally_Driven/Varible/User_Mod/Types.f90
 ```
-The three files which are defined in the case's ```User_Mod``` are now linked to the _Process'_ ```User_Mod```.
-That means they are not _empty hooks_ any longer, but whatever user modified them to do.
+The three files which are defined in the case's ```User_Mod``` are now linked
+to the _Process'_ ```User_Mod```.
+That means they are not _empty hooks_ any
+longer, but whatever user modified them to do.

-Having describe the mechanism by which _Process_ deals with user functions, we can describe each of them more closely.
+Having described the mechanism by which _Process_ deals with user functions,
+we can describe each of them more closely.

-The source ```Types.f90``` holds definion of new types which might be used with user functions.
-It is not always necessary to define new types for user functions, but in this particular case we want to store look-up tables with variable air properties in memory.
+The source ```Types.f90``` holds definion of new types which might be used with
+user functions.
+It is not always necessary to define new types for user
+functions, but in this particular case we want to store look-up tables with variable air properties in memory.
 It reads:
 ```
   1 !==============================================================================!
   2 !
 Introduce new types to be used with User_Mod                               !